msc-computer-science-group-4/New-Bank-Group-4/README.md

 3. Transfer to another owned account - Java method associated to it transferToSelf()
 4. Create New Account - Java method associated to it createLoginAccount()
 5. Close an Account - Java method associated to it  - Java method associated to it: closeAccount() (based within the server/Customer.java class)
-6. Add Funds to an Account - Java method associated to it addMoneyToAccount
+6. Add Funds to an Account - Java method associated to it addMoneyToAccount() (based within the server/NewBank.java class)
 7. Show NewBank Loan Ledger (all customers) - Java method associated to it: loansToString() in server/NewBank.java
 8. Offer loan - Java method associated to it - Java method associated to it: offerLoan()
 9. Take out a Loan - Java method associated to it - Java methods associated to it: selectLoan() and run() within the server/NewBankClientHandler.java